mfrasca/ecto/guides/howtos/Navigating Relations.md

 ### Handling SQL from Elixir

-The readers concerned with efficiency will complain about the loop which we have hidden in `Enum.each`, which became very visible in the form of a cascade of `[debug]` logging records on our `iex` shell.
+The readers concerned with efficiency will complain about the loop which we have hidden in the `Enum.each` evaluation, loop that became very visible in the form of a cascade of `[debug]` logging records on our `iex` shell.
 Could we achieve the same result with a couple of queries?
 That is, at a constant cost, instead of linear?

 Indeed, the proposed migration is not the most efficient: it uses Elixir to iterate over the plants collection, sending as many queries to the SQL engine as we have plants.
-And as an extra minus point, it messes up the `accession.id` field, leaving holes in the sequence.
+And as an extra minus point, it messes up the `accession.id` field, leaving holes in the sequence, handling the value directly.

 To do better, we need to get a tighter grip on the SQL produced by Ecto.
 In practice, we might want to first write the SQL that we want Ecto to produce, then work back to Elixir code, until